-A team of researchers led by Professor Karen Avraham of the Department of Human Molecular Genetics and Biochemistry at TAU's Sackler Faculty of Medicine and Sagol School of Neuroscience is looking to change that through their study of a gene therapy model that would inject a virus into the inner ear to deliver a functional copy of the mutated gene.
-This functional copy would replace the defective copy, and restore functionality.
-Using mouse models, the team specifically targeted SYNE4, a gene that causes a rare deafness and was discovered by their own lab a few years back.
-They developed a synthetic virus, and used it to deliver a good copy of SYNE4 to the inner ears of these mice.
-This therapy was administered shortly after birth, and hearing was monitored.
-Once this good copy was integrated, inner ear hair cells which are critical for hearing, was able to survive and function and treated moce developed normal hearing.
-In fact, this approach worked so well that the level of restored hearing almost rivaled individuals with normal hearing.
-With the promising results seen in this study, the team is starting to look at some of the other mutations that cause deafness.
+In Israel, a team of researchers led by Professor Karen Avraham of the Department of Human Molecular Genetics and Biochemistry at Tel Aviv University's Sackler Faculty of Medicine and Sagol School of Neuroscience is studying a gene therapy model that would inject a virus containing a functional copy of a gene into the inner ear to replace the non-working copy of the gene, and restore hearing.
+Using mouse models, this team specifically targeted SYNE4, a gene they discovered that causes a rare form of deafness.
+They then developed a synthetic virus and used it to deliver a working copy of SYNE4 to the inner ears of these mice shortly after birth.
+They monitored their hearing and found that the inner ear hair cells, which are critical for hearing, were able to develop.
+In fact, this approach worked so well that the level of restored hearing almost rivaled that of normal hearing.
+Due to the promising results observed in this study, the team is now looking at some other genetic mutations associated with deafness.

-What this means for Usher Syndrome: The experimental therapy in this study was administered shortly after the birth and therefore, likely not an option for us today.
-However, the results are extremely promising, and one day, we may be able to treat a newborn for deafness, enabling them to grow up with the gift of sound.
+What this means for individuals with Usher syndrome: The experimental therapy in this study was administered to mice shortly after birth.
+The results are extremely promising and, one day, we may be able to offer this treatment to newborns who are born deaf, enabling them to grow up with the gift of sound.

 Image Description: A double-stranded DNA is floating in a blue background.
 A small break in the DNA (orange flare) represents the spot where gene therapy would take place, replacing the non-functioning copy of the gene with a functioning one.